BoBozick/linalg-notes/notes.typ

 #theorem(title: [Left/Right Inverse])[
-  If a linear transformation has a right inverse then it is surjective, and if it has a left inverse then it is injective.
+  If a linear transformation has a right inverse then it is surjective, if it has a left inverse then it is injective, and if it has both it is bijective.
 ]

 = Geometry